arca-dpss/manual-open-science/README.md

 reproducibility of the analysis results.
 We want to make scientific research open-source knowledge development.

-The book is available at
+The book is available online at
 <https://arca-dpss.github.io/manual-open-science/>.

+A PDF copy is available at \[TODO: add link\].

 ## Book Content

 In the book, we will learn to:

 -   Share our materials using the Open Science Framework (**OSF**)
--   Learn how appropriately to structure and organize our maeerials in a **repository**
+-   Learn how appropriately to structure and organize our matserials in a **repository**
 -   Follow recommendations about data organization and data sharing
 -   Improve code readability and maintainability using a **Functional Style**